What is CockroachDB?

 - Atomicity: Transactions in CockroachDB are “all or nothing.”
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.
 If a transaction succeeds, all mutations are applied together with virtual simultaneity.
 For a detailed discussion of atomicity in CockroachDB transactions, see How CockroachDB Distributes Atomic Transactions.

 - Consistency: SQL operations never see any intermediate states and move the database from one valid state to another, keeping indexes up to date.
 Operations always see the results of previously completed statements on overlapping data and maintain specified constraints such as unique columns.
-For a detailed look at how we've tested CockroachDB for correctness and consistency, see DIY Jepsen Testing of CockroachDB.
+For a detailed look at how we've tested CockroachDB for correctness and consistency, see CockroachDB Beta Passes Jepsen Testing.

 - Durability: In CockroachDB, every acknowledged write has been persisted consistently on a majority of replicas (by default, at least 2) via the Raft consensus algorithm.
 Power or disk failures that affect only a minority of replicas (typically 1) do not prevent the cluster from operating and do not lose any data.